by Ron Kurtus (revised 10 August 2016)

-A performance competition is where the criteria for winning or losing is based solely on the performance of the contestants.
+Performance competitions are those where the criteria for winning or losing is based solely on the performance of the contestants.
 Competitors cannot directly influence or hinder the performance of their opponents.
+In fact, the contestants may nor may not know about the other's achievement.

-The amount of knowledge about opponents determines the type of performance competition.
+The amount of knowledge among opponents determine the type of performance competition.
 In a pure performance competition, there is no knowledge of the opponent's capabilities or progress.
 In an affected performance competition, contestants may have knowledge of each other's reputation and progress.
 This knowledge can affect performance.

 Questions you may have include: